NZR RM class (Vulcan): Withdrawal and preservation

 By the end of the 1960s, road coaches could provide a similar service to the Vulcan and 88-seater railcars, at much lower cost.
 The 88-seater railcars were also being phased out, despite being newer, because their operating and engine renewal costs could not be justified.

 Greymouth–Westport passenger services ceased in July 1967, allowing Vulcans to replace the 88-seater railcars on the Christchurch–Picton (Main North Line) railcar service, except during summer holidays when short trains were substituted.
 This continued until 7 June 1976, when the Vulcans ran this service for the last time.

 A need to conserve the remaining life in 88-seater railcars for weekend services on the Christchurch–Greymouth route meant that, from 1975, the Vulcans were used on some Invercargill–Dunedin–Christchurch (Main South Line) services to supplement the 88-seater railcars.
 The use of Vulcans on the Otago Central Line, and between Christchurch and Invercargill, ceased in April 1976.
 The last use of a Vulcan was on the Greymouth–Christchurch evening service on 9 September 1978, ending nearly 38 years of heavy use of Vulcans in the rural South Island.

 Four of the nine Vulcan railcars were preserved, one by The Plains Vintage Railway & Historical Museum (RM 50) and three by the Ferrymead Railway (RM 51, RM 56, RM 57).
-RM 50, RM 51 and RM 56 see regular use.
+RM 50, RM51 and RM 56 see regular use.